SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 Board view is also pretty new, which is my personal favorite.

-#### What you might not like
+#### What you might not like:

-What I've found in Asana is that it can get confusing really quick.
-Especially if you have a large project or a couple of large projects.
+What I've found in Asana is that it can get confusing really quick: especially if you have a large project or a couple of large projects.
 Smaller teams might struggle to make sure projects are updated and that people are using it effectively.

 I would suggest keeping tasks simple.
 As much as you might be tempted to make a task for every single detail of a project, over-planning can be overwhelming and unnecessary.